Dzimitrio/Testing-my-examples/README.md

 5. [ Bug-report for qatest-dev.indvp.com](https://github.com/Dzimitrio/Testing-my-examples/blob/main/Bug-report.pdf)

 _My last work.
-It was necessary to test the site for errors and create an error report.
+It was necessary to test the site for bugs and create a bug report.
 The task is described in the file description._

 + **Test plan**
 6. [The test plan for the final project, developed by me as a team lead.](https://github.com/Dzimitrio/Testing-my-examples/blob/main/Test-plan%2C%20B-team.docx)